Charismatic movement: History

 The resulting controversy and press coverage spread an awareness of the emerging charismatic movement.
 The movement grew to embrace other mainline churches, where clergy began receiving and publicly announcing their Pentecostal experiences.
 These clergy began holding meetings for seekers and healing services, which included praying over and anointing of the sick.
 The movement reached Lutherans and Presbyterians in 1962.

 The Catholic Charismatic Renewal began in 1967 at Duquesne University in Pittsburgh, Pennsylvania.
 Methodists became involved in the 1970s.

 The movement led to the founding of many covenant communities, such as Sword of the Spirit and Word of God.
-They are a force of ecumenism in that they have members from many major Christian denominations, such as Catholics, Lutherans, Anglicans, Reformed and Methodists, who live and pray together.
+They are a force of ecumenism in that they have members from many major Christian denominations, such as Catholics, Lutherans, Anglicans, Reformed, and Methodists, who live and pray together.

-Despite the fact that Pentecostals tend to share more in common with evangelicals than with either Roman Catholics or non-evangelical wings of the church, the charismatic movement was not initially influential among evangelical churches.
+Even though Pentecostals tend to share more in common with evangelicals than with either Catholics or non-evangelical wings of the church, the charismatic movement was not initially influential among evangelical churches.
 C. Peter Wagner traces the spread of the charismatic movement within evangelicalism to around 1985.
 He termed this movement the Third Wave of the Holy Spirit.
 The Third Wave has expressed itself through the formation of churches and denomination-like organizations.
 These groups are referred to as "neo-charismatic" and are distinct from the charismatic movement of the historic Christian churches.
 The Vineyard Movement and the British New Church Movement exemplify Third Wave or neo-charismatic organizations.